 Our management's discussion and analysis of our consolidated financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the disclosure of contingent assets and liabilities in our consolidated financial statements.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses and stock-based compensation.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses and stock-based compensation and the fair value of the warrants issued in connection with our 2016 Private Placement.
 We base our estimates on historical experience, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.